 - Sprinkle corned beef seasoning packet on top of meat and close lid and steam valve.

-- Set to manual, pressure, high for 90 minutes.
+- Set to manual, pressure, high for 90 minutes. (timing good for a 3 lb piece)

 - Open lid and remove corned beef, set aside covered.